-The Zarghun South Lease covers an area of 124.22 sq.Km and is located in the western part of the Sulaiman Fold and Thrust Belt of the Middle Indus Basin and is strategically located near the gas demand centre of the city of Quetta.
+The Zarghun South Lease covers an area of 124.22 Sq.Km and is located in the western part of the Sulaiman Fold and Thrust Belt of the Middle Indus Basin and is strategically located near the gas demand center of the city of Quetta.
+In March 2018, the operator applied to the DGPC for a grant of an additional area of 12.4 Sq.Km in the existing Zarghun South Lease over Zarghun West lead under related Pakistan Petroleum (Exploration and Production) Rules.

 The discovery well, Zarghun South-1, was drilled in 1998.
-During production testing, gas from naturally fractured Paleocene and Jurassic carbonates flowed at a rate between 3.5 MMcf/d to 17.7 MMcf/d.
+During production testing, gas from naturally fractured Paleocene and Jurassic carbonates flowed at a rate of 3.5 MMcf/d to 17.7 MMcf/d.
 The appraisal well, Zarghun South-2, which was drilled in March 2000, tested gas at a rate of 15.6 MMcf/d from the Paleocene carbonates.